-Logistics is the management of the flow of resources between a point of origin and a point of destination - processes that move items (such as goods, people, information) from point A to point B. Supply chain management is broader than logistics and includes the sourcing, procurement, conversion and storage of resources consumption by an enterprise.
-Logistics and supply chain management have been evolving over the past several years as companies are increasingly seeking automation and real-time control of their supply chain activities.
+Logistics is the management of the flow of resources between a point of origin and a point of destination - processes that move items (such as goods, people, information) from point A to point B. Supply chain management is broader than logistics and includes the sourcing, procurement, conversion and storage of resources for consumption by an enterprise.
+Logistics and supply chain management are ever evolving as companies are increasingly seeking automation and real-time control of their supply chain activities.
 We believe companies are looking for integrated solutions for managing inventory in transit, conveyance units, people, data and business documents.